 All parts (bark, foliage, fruit, pollen, roots, sap, seeds) of plumbago are toxic, so don’t plant it where kids or pets can get at it.
 It can irritate your skin and eyes, and is harmful if ingested.

-Blue plumbago’s sprawling nature makes it a good groundcover, bank cover, or container plant.
+Blue plumbago’s sprawling nature makes it a good ground cover, bank cover, or container plant.

 Blue Plumbago: